-Prepare Your Home for Fall
+How to Prepare Your Home for Fall

-Posted by HiLine Hal
+By HiLine Hal

 With the cooler fall weather approaching, it is time to think about protecting your home from the elements.
 Winter weather can wreak havoc on a home without proper maintenance.
-Take advantage of the final days of Summer to inspect the exterior of your house, make any necessary repairs, and be prepared for winter.
+Take advantage of the final days of summer to inspect the exterior of your house, make any necessary repairs, and be prepared for winter.

-Siding, Gutters, and Roof
+1. Check Siding, Gutters, and Roof

 Check and reseal any cracked or missing caulking on the siding, particularly around windows.
 Inspect your roofing and check for any damaged, loose or missing shingles.
-Also, it would be good to make sure no moss, pine needles, leaves or other debris builds up on the roof.
+Also, it would be good to make sure no moss, pine needles, leaves, or other debris builds up on the roof.

 Seal cracks in exterior concrete to prevent further moisture penetration and cracking.
 Check for proper drainage around the foundation.
 Soil should slope away from the home to make sure water will flow away from the structure.
 Fill in any areas that have settled.

-Examine painted surfaces for any cracking, peeling or fading.
+Examine painted surfaces for any cracking, peeling, or fading.
 Repaint if necessary.

 Ensure the weather-stripping around exterior doors is sealing adequately.

-Make sure no hoses are attached exterior hose bibs prior to freezing weather.
+Make sure no hoses are attached to exterior hose bibs prior to freezing weather.
 If they are left attached it can trap water in the pipe that will freeze and break the pipe.

 Establishing good habits of yearly maintenance will help extend the life of your home.
-Weather damage can be costly to repair, so making sure that the elements stays on the outside of your home is of utmost importance.
+Weather damage can be costly to repair, so making sure that the elements stay on the outside of your home is of utmost importance.
 By preparing for the winter season now you will curb costly issues later.
 Your efforts will definitely be worth it!

 Nov 17, 2015